 You can change the listening port of XAMPP.
 In \Applications\XAMPP\xamppfiles\etc\httpd.conf, modify the line that says, "Listen 80" to Listen [portNumber].
 E.g.:

 You can change the listening port of the pre-installed Apache server.
 In finder, go to "/etc" (CMD+SHIFT+G); from here you will be able to navigate through the normally hidden Apache files.
 Find the folder labeled Apache2, and edit the "http.conf" file.
 Modify the line that says, "Listen 80" to Listen [portNumber].
 E.g.:

 Note: If you choose to change the port of the pre-installed Apache server, you may need to restart your computer for changes to take effect.
 You will also have to authenticate as an administrator to change these files.

 Once XAMPP is installed and you have started the Apache service with the XAMPP Control Panel tool, you can test it by opening your browser and navigating to "http://localhost".
 You should see the XAMPP welcome screen similar to the one below.

-Select the link called "phpinfo()" in the left-hand menu.
+Select the link called "phpinfo()" in the top menu.
 This will display a long screen of information about the PHP configuration, as shown below.

 At this point, XAMPP is installed successfully.
-Notice the "Loaded Configuration File" which is highlighted in the screenshot above.
+Notice the "Loaded Configuration File".
 We will be editing this file in the next section to configure XDebug.